Image 1 of 1

 Crocus sativus

-Grows 6” tall, in sun to light shade.
+Grows 6” tall, in sun to very light shade.

 #1 pot, 5 plants per pot